 Guidance on Okhotsk Sea Ice Museum

-Welcome to the Sea Ice Museum!
+Welcome to the Sea Ice Museum

 Introduction of the Exhibition Room

-In the Exhibition Room, there are various experiencing type exhibitions such asthe “Severe Cold Experiencing Room” where the temperature is set at -20 °C and you can look at and touch drift ice throughout the year, the “Dome Theater” which shows highly vivid, large images, and the equipments that will enable the visitors tounderstand the mechanism of drift drift ice development such as the “Frazil Ice Generation Equipment”, “Supercooling Equipment”, and “Schlieren Optical Instrument (which enables you to see the movement of salt water)”, so that you can learn about drift ice while having fun.
+In the Exhibition Room, there are various interactive exhibits, such as the “Severe Cold Experiencing Room,” where the temperature is set at -20°C and you can see and touch drift ice throughout the year; the “Dome Theater,” which features highly vivid, large-scale images; and equipment that helps visitors understand the formation of drift ice, including the “Frazil Ice Generation Equipment”, “Supercooling Equipment”, and the “Schlieren Optical Instrument” (which allows you to observe the movement of salt water).

 Major annual events